 Download offline maps.

-Even if you decide to grab a Mexican SIM card, there’s a chance you’ll drive through a dead zone during your road trip.
+Even if you decide to grab an international SIM card, there’s a chance you’ll drive through a dead zone during your road trip.
 To avoid getting lost, download an offline map to use.
 To do this, you can open Google Maps and search the area that you plan to drive.